minnojs/minnojs.github.io/content/en/docs/core/logger.md

 ------- | -----------
 old     | Uses the post strategy implemented by the old PI server new     | Uses the post strategy implemented by the new server
 csv     | Posts all data as CSV at the end of the manager.
-If you are creating a manager that does not fully complete (for instance, when you have a message as your last page), use the postCSV task in addition to settings the log type to csv. debug   | Logs all posts to the console.
+If you are creating a manager that does not fully complete (for instance, when you have a message as your last page), use the [postCsv](/docs/manager/tasks/postcsv/) task in addition to settings the log type to csv. debug   | Logs all posts to the console.
 Do not do this in production!
 These logs aren't posted to the server at all!

 You can change the logging strategy or even create new strategies.